stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

 is limited to ``UnknownFortranType``.

 It was decided to include datatype intrinsic as an attribute of ScalarType rather than subclassing.
-So, for example, a 4 byte real scalar is defined like this::
+So, for example, a 4-byte real scalar is defined like this::

    scalar_type = ScalarType(ScalarType.Intrinsic.REAL, 4)